 NOTES:

 Like GOES radiance products, Himawari full-disk bands come as individual files.
 For near true-color, visible bands B01 (blue), B02 (green), B03 (red), and B04 (near-infrared) are required.
-Despite having a greenish band, the near-infrared band is still required to boost the chlorophyll and soil signal in it.
+Despite having a greenish band, the near-infrared band is still necessary to boost the chlorophyll and soil signal in it.

-Here are example Himawari-19 bands for September 22, 2025 at 02:30 UTC (autumn equinox, ~local solar noon):
+Here are example Himawari-9 bands for September 22, 2025 at 02:30 UTC (autumn equinox, ~local solar noon):

 20250922023000-P1S-ABOM_OBS_B01-PRJ_GEOS141_1000-HIMAWARI9-AHI.nc (Band B01, 11000 x 11000)